blockchainsllc/in3-docs/docs/spec.md

 * true when successful

 #### unregisteringNode
-Removes a node from the nodelist
+Removes a node from the nodeList

 **Development notice:**
 * only callable by the NodeRegistryLogic-contract